Why choose a UK university?by Peter Jackson

 There is a common misconception that the UK is an expensive place to live for students.

-Northern regions of the UK tend to be much cheaper to live in, making degrees from Northern universities sound financial investments.
-In fact, according to QS Best Student Cities 2022, Newcastle is in the top ten most affordable cities in the UK.
+Even during the current cost of living squeeze, Northern regions of the UK tend to be much cheaper to live in, making degrees from Northern universities sound financial investments.
+In fact, according to QS Best Student Cities 2023, Newcastle is in the top ten most affordable cities in the UK.

 But studying in the centre of this historic UK city isn’t just convenient.

-Newcastle is a safe, diverse place that offers all the perks of city life, with the comforts of a town.
-Voted 4th in the UK for local life by Whatuni Student Choice Awards 2020, Newcastle also boasts friendly local people, a cheap and easy-to-understand transportation system, and for anyone who loves football, it’s even home to a UK Premier League team - Newcastle United.
+Newcastle is a diverse place that offers all the perks of city life, with the comforts of a town.
+Voted 5th in the UK for student life by Whatuni Student Choice Awards 2022, Newcastle also boasts friendly local people, a cheap and easy-to-understand transportation system and - for anyone who loves football - it’s home to UK Premier League team Newcastle United.

-Among one of the safest countries in the world, the UK is a popular study destination for international students.
-Not least because UK universities go to great lengths to ensure the safety and wellbeing of their student community.
+The country has a long history of welcoming international students to study here and its universities go to great lengths to ensure the safety and wellbeing of their student community.